Last Updated on August 12, 2022

 I was so excited to go wedding dress shopping!
-Then I actually started shopping for my wedding dress.
+Then I actually started shopping for my eco friendly wedding dress.
 Hello, overwhelm!

-Shopping for an ethical wedding dress wound up being difficult because I couldn’t really try any on.
-Most of the ethical wedding dress options are only available online which is a bummer.
+Looking at all the ethical wedding dresses wound up being difficult because I couldn’t really try any on.
+Most of the ethical wedding dress options are only available online, which is a bummer.

 I went to a few wedding dress shops so I could get an idea of the styles that I liked, but honestly just wound up being pretty confused.